 Contact Experienced Denver White Collar Crime Defense Attorneys at Weeden Law Today

 Since 2005, Denver defense attorney Jeff Weeden has fought for Colorado citizens’ rights.
-His tenacity and creative defense strategies allow him to help countless clients accused of white collar crimes.
+His tenacity and creative defense strategies allow him to help countless clients accused of white collar crimes in Colorado.

 Reach out to our office today for a free consultation.
 The sooner you contact Weeden Law, the sooner we can fight for you and build your case.
-Give us a call at (720) 307-4330 to discuss your options and get the strongest possible defense against white collar crime charges in Colorado.
+Give us a call at (720) 307-4330 to discuss your options and get the strongest possible Colorado criminal defense against white collar crime charges.